webplatform/docs/svg/tutorials/smarter_svg_interact/index.md

 |Editorial notes=[new content from Sierra to reframe SVG]
 }}
 {{Byline}}
-{{Summary_Section|

-This shows you how to script interaction effects and link content for dynamic effects.
+{{Summary_Section|This shows you how to script interaction effects and link content for dynamic effects.}}

-}}
 {{Tutorial
 |Content=__CONTENT__